sagarboinwad/Library-Management-System/README.md

 - **Project Proposal**: Initial proposal outlining the goals, features, and project scope.
 - **Project Report**: A complete project report with documentation of classes, methods, and usage.

-For access to additional documentation or inquiries, contact **sid.website11@gmail.com**.

 ## Contributing